Stop Wasting Your Tokens: Towards Efficient Runtime Multi-Agent Systems: Experiments

 \paragraph{Improving robustness and performance consistency.} Beyond average performance, we define robustness as the consistency of an agent's performance.
 As illustrated by the violin plots in Figure \ref{fig:violin}, \emph{\method significantly reduces the variance in token consumption per task.} The distributions for the SMAS are visibly shorter and wider, indicating a more concentrated and predictable performance profile.
 The bar chart on the right further quantifies this, showing a marked decrease in token cost variance, especially for the more complex Level 2 and 3 tasks.
 This demonstrates that \emph{our method not only makes the MAS more efficient on average but also more reliable and less prone to extreme resource consumption outliers.}

-\paragraph{Ablation study.} Our ablation study, conducted on the subset of GAIA benchmark (top-10 most token-intensive tasks per GAIA level), dissects the contribution of \method's three core strategies (Table~\ref{tab:ablation}, Figure~\ref{fig:ablation}).
-We compare the full \method against three ablated versions: \textbf{w/o Correction} (disabling Proactive Error Correction), \textbf{w/o Guidance} (disabling Guidance for Inefficiency), and \textbf{w/o Purification} (disabling Adaptive Observation Purification).
-The results reveal that Purification is the primary driver of token reduction.
-Concurrently, removing the Correction and Guidance modules leads to a significant drop in accuracy, confirming their critical role in ensuring task success and robustness.
-This highlights a clear trade-off: while Purification is key to efficiency, the other two strategies are crucial for maximizing performance, justifying their marginal token cost by preventing costly failures.
+\paragraph{Ablation study.} We conducted an ablation study on the full GAIA validation set to isolate the impact of \method's three core strategies (Table~\ref{tab:ablation_full}, Figure~\ref{fig:ablation}).
+A comparison of the full framework with \textbf{w/o Correction} (Proactive Error Correction), \textbf{w/o Guidance} (Guidance for Inefficiency), and \textbf{w/o Purification} (Adaptive Observation Purification) reveals distinct roles. \textbf{Purification} is the primary driver of efficiency; disabling it drastically reduces token savings (from 29.68\% to 15.96\%).
+Conversely, removing \textbf{Correction} or \textbf{Guidance} results in the most significant accuracy drops, confirming their necessity for robustness.
+This underscores a synergistic design: while Purification minimizes cost, Correction and Guidance ensure task success, justifying their marginal overhead.
+These benefits are particularly pronounced on high-cost tasks (see Appendix \ref{ablation_study_subset}).